can you patent food items

 In order to obtain a patent, an applicant must submit an application with the U.S. Patent and Trademark Office (USPTO).
 The application must include detailed information about the invention’s unique characteristics, as well as any prior art or existing products that may be similar to it in some way.
 Once submitted, the USPTO will conduct an examination to ensure that all criteria are met before granting a patent.

-See also can you use food stamps at mcdonald's
+See also can rats eat spicy food

 The process of obtaining a patent for a food item can be complex and time consuming but ultimately rewarding for those who are successful in obtaining one.
 By doing so, inventors are granted exclusive rights over their product which can provide them with financial security by preventing others from making or selling similar products without permission.